 There are strict bathing water testing and quality requirements.
 Samples must be taken at least fortnightly and analysed.

 The beach and its immediate hinterland must comply with development plans drawn up according to planning laws and regulations.
 Beaches must be kept clean of algae and other vegetation accumulating in stormy weather.

 The Blue Flag Campaign builds on environmental education and information.
 The aim of the Campaign is to increase the public environmental awareness and to create a platform for active participation in the protection of the environment.

 As a result, Blue Flag beaches must serve the visiting public by giving information on protected sites and rare species in the area.
 This information must include a public code of conduct.
 Information on the water quality as well as information about the criteria of the Blue Flag must be posted near the Blue Flag.

-A minimum of five educational activities must be organized during the season.
+A minimum of five educational activities must be organised during the season.
 Many will have a general information centre for visitors.

 In order to keep the area tidy and clean, there must be enough litter and garbage containers.
 On beaches unauthorized driving, beach bike or car races are not allowed during the bathing season.
 Likewise, dumping and un-authorized camping is prohibited.
 Regulations concerning the access of dogs, horses and other pets to the beach must be enforced.

 There should be easy and safe access to the beach, which also must have beach guards on duty during the bathing season and/or adequate lifesaving equipment.
 There must be zoning of different recreational activities so as to avoid conflicts between them and with the surrounding environment.

 There must be an adequate number of sanitary facilities which are cleaned and maintained regularly.
 Sewage from such facilities must be treated in an appropriate plant.
 Easy access to drinking water and public phones is recommended.
 Likewise, easy access and special facilities for disabled persons are highly recommended.